rur/treetop/README.markdown

 ## Hierarchical Web Handlers

-Treetop is a utility for building hierarchies of nested templates from which HTTP request handlers can be constructed.
+Treetop is a utility for defining hierarchies of nested templates from which HTTP handlers can be constructed.

-HTML endpoints in web applications typically share a lot of common structure.
+HTML applications typically share a lot of common structure between endpoints.
 Composable templates are supported in Go<sup>1</sup> to reduce HTML boilerplate.
-Treetop combines functions with nested templates to reduce boilerplate in the handlers as well.
+Treetop combines a function with each template to make nesting easier to manage, reducing boilerplate in request handlers.

+_Example of a basic hierarchy_

                   BaseHandler(...)